gty111/SYSU-ARCH-dark/docs/before_the_lab.md

 - GEM5 provides two ways of simulation (SE/FS).
 In this LAB, we only need to use **SE** mode.

-- tag `challenge` means this part of content is a little difficult, you can skip it or do your best to solve it
+- label <div>challenge{: .label}</div> means this part of content is a little difficult, you can skip it or do your best to solve it